Kevinovitz/cyber-security-megathread/tools_and_resources.md

 🔰 Name | ℹ️ Description | 🔗 Link
 -- | -- | --
+**Exploiting simple network services in CTF’s** | For those of you that enjoy CTF’s here are a few tips on how you can go about testing non HTTP network services. | https://gregit.medium.com/exploiting-simple-network-services-in-ctfs-ec8735be5eef
+**List of file signatures** | This is a list of file signatures, data used to identify or verify the content of a file. | https://en.wikipedia.org/wiki/List_of_file_signatures
 **Penetration Test Report** | Penetration Test Report by Offensive Security. | https://www.offsec.com/reports/penetration-testing-sample-report-2013.pdf
-**Exploiting simple network services in CTF’s** | For those of you that enjoy CTF’s here are a few tips on how you can go about testing non HTTP network services. | https://gregit.medium.com/exploiting-simple-network-services-in-ctfs-ec8735be5eef
 **** |  |

 <br>